mjhea0/python-ruby/readme.md

 Essentially, Pythonists value code readability and productivity over all else.

-> Check out [this](http://stackoverflow.com/questions/228181/the-zen-of-python) StackOverflow question to see examples of all the guidelines in use.
-Highly recommended read!
+> Check out [this](http://www.slideshare.net/doughellmann/an-introduction-to-the-zen-of-python) Slideshare to see examples of all the guidelines in use.
+Highly recommended!

 Finally, if shortened to one major point-